 Company Setup Options for Foreign Companies

-Depending on the anticipated extent and scope of operations, a foreign corporation has several options to choose from, when contemplating how it should set-up its operations in Singapore.
-This article provides a comparative analysis of the different types of business entities that foreign corporate entities can choose from, as well as a detailed guide on the difference between obtaining an employment pass for their employees and appointing nominees.
+Foreign company registration in Singapore is a simple process once underway, but arriving at the starting line may be more difficult than the journey itself.
+Depending on the anticipated extent and scope of operations, a foreign corporation or multinational company in Singapore has several options to choose from, when contemplating how it should set-up its operations in Singapore.
+This article provides a comparative analysis of the options for foreign company registration in Singapore; the different types of business entities that foreign corporate entities and multinational companies in Singapore can choose from, as well as a detailed guide on the difference between obtaining an employment pass for their employees and appointing nominees.

 Foreign corporate entities that are considering setting-up in Singapore can choose from the following three options:

 - Subsidiary Company (private limited company).

 The table below presents a quick snapshot of the main differences between the three business entities:

 |Representative Office||Branch Office||Subsidiary Company|

 |Ownership||Intended as a temporary set-up by the foreign company.
 100% owned by the foreign company||Treated as an extension of the foreign company.
 100% owned by the foreign company||100% can be wholly owned by a foreign company|

 |Business Operations||Not allowed to engage in any commercial revenue-generating activities||Can conduct business activities that falls within the scope of its parent company||Can conduct business activities|